pashmaklang/pashmak/doc/13_dev_guide/04_eval_var.md

 But how this eval is handled by Pashmak Core executor?

 You can see `parse_eval` function in prevoius part in lexer.
 This function gets a Pashmak eval string and **Converts it to python code**.
-Then, that python code will be runed by executor.
+Then, that python code will be ran by executor.

 For example, `"Hello " + $name` will be converted to `"Hello " + self.get_var('name')`.
 The `$name` was replaced with `self.get_var('name')`.

 Also this handles functions and classes. for example `some_func($name)` will be converted to `self.functions["some_func"](self.get_var('name'))`.

-The output Python code will be runed using Python's `eval` function **Inside program.Program object**, means that the `self` points to program object(`src/core/program.py`).
+The output Python code will be ran using Python's `eval` function **Inside program.Program object**, means that the `self` points to program object(`src/core/program.py`).

 There is a method named `eval` in `program.Program` object, this method gets code and converts that to python code using lexer, then, runs that as a python code.